Sebastian-Dimian/ISU/README.md

 ### goal is to be finished the game by June, along with a video explanation.

 ### I will use Pygame to complete the project

+# Above was my orginal idea, however it has now changed to a visual text-based adventrue game